 Fair value is defined as "the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction", at a certain measurement date, and not including forced type transactions.
-Notwithstanding the definition of fair value, there is, in fact a presumption that the company is operational and that there is no intention or need to wind it up, significantly reduce the extent of its business or carry out transactions at unfavourable conditions.
+Notwithstanding the definition of fair value, there is, in fact a presumption

-In the case of financial instruments quoted on active markets, the fair value is determined on the basis of quotations (official price or other equivalent price on the last day the market is open in the reference financial year) of the most advantageous market to which the Bank has access.
+In the case of financial instruments quoted on active markets, the fair value is determined on the basis of quotations (official price or other equivalent price on the last day the market is open in the reference financial year) of the most advantageous market to which the Group has access.
 To this end, a financial instrument is considered as quoted on an active market if the quoted prices are promptly and regularly available through a list, operator, intermediary, industrial sector, price determination agency, regulatory authority and these prices represent effective market transactions that occur on a standard basis in normal contract situations.